jamesponeal/javascriptPractice/README.md

 # JavaScript Practice

 ###DESCRIPTION:
-This is a repository where I keep miscellaneous exercises and small projects written in JavaScript.
+This is a repository where I keep miscellaneous exercises and small projects written in JavaScript, including AJAX and jQuery.